radumocanu1/Stackoverflow-Light/README.md

 <ol>
  <li>Users can see questions but are not allowed to post anything unless they log in.</li>
- <li>The users are authenticating against Keycloak as OIDC provider (also supporting Registration).</li>
+ <li>The users are authenticating using Keycloak as OIDC provider (also supporting Registration).</li>
 <li>The questions are displayed based on popularity (i.e. total number of UNIQUE viewers).</li>
 <li>Questions are not retrieved all at once.
-Being a heavy read application, the questions will be fetched and buffered as the end-user is 'scrooling'.</li>
+Being a heavy read application, the questions will be fetched and buffered as the end-user is 'scrolling'.</li>
 <li>For question retrieval the application is making use of caching.</li>
 <li>The application is fully containerized and delivery ready, providing a 'prepopulated db' and a 'preconfigured keycloak' server (check Running steps section)</li>